If you think that the Amish and Mennonite communities get a free ride when it comes to paying taxes, think again. That’s a myth.

 Both religious communities pay their taxes just like every U.S. citizen.
 They pay income tax as well as property taxes, even though they don’t benefit from the part of property taxes that funds public schools.
 Most Amish children go to private Amish schoolhouses.

 The only taxes the Amish get a break on are Social Security taxes and worker’s compensation.
 Here's a breakdown of the tax exemptions most Amish enjoy as well as how they are taxed on income.

-Why the Amish are exempt from Social Security taxes
+Why are the Amish exempt from Social Security taxes?

 The exemption from Social Security tax for Amish and Mennonites started back in 1965.
 Until that time, the government was having a hard time collecting taxes from religious communities.